SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/iis-10-legacy.md

 ### Log Types

 IIS 10 (Legacy) App uses IIS version 10 logs.
-For information on the default log formats used for IIS 10 and IIS 8.5, see [Collect logs for the IIS 10 (Legacy) App](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/IIS_10_(Legacy)/Collect_Logs_for_the_IIS_10_(Legacy)_App).
+This section demonstrates how to enable logging from Microsoft Internet Information Services (IIS) and HTTP Error Logs on your Windows server and ingest those logs into Sumo Logic.

 IIS 10 App is backward compatible with IIS 8.5.
 IIS 10 App uses default log formats.
 * IIS allows you to choose fields to log in IIS access logs.
 For explanations on the various fields and their significance see this [link](https://docs.microsoft.com/en-us/windows/desktop/http/w3c-logging).
 * For information on how to configure HTTP Error Logs, and for explanations on the various HTTP Error Log fields and their significance see this [link](https://support.microsoft.com/en-us/help/820729/error-logging-in-http-apis).

-This page demonstrates how to enable logging from Microsoft Internet Information Services (IIS) and HTTP Error Logs on your Windows server and ingest those logs into Sumo Logic.

-## Log Types

-IIS 10 App is backward compatible with IIS 8.5.

 This section covers the following default log formats for IIS 10 and IIS 8.5:
 * [IIS Access Logs (W3C format)](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/IIS_10_(Legacy)/Collect_Logs_for_the_IIS_10_(Legacy)_App#IIS_Access_Logs_(W3C_format))
 * [HTTP Error Logs](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/IIS_10_(Legacy)/Collect_Logs_for_the_IIS_10_(Legacy)_App#HTTP_Error_Logs)
 * [Performance Logs](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/IIS_10_(Legacy)/Collect_Logs_for_the_IIS_10_(Legacy)_App#Performance_Logs)

-Default log formats are used by IIS 10 (Legacy) App.
-IIS allows you to choose which fields to log in IIS access logs.
-To understand the various fields and their significance see this [link](https://docs.microsoft.com/en-us/windows/desktop/http/w3c-logging).

 IIS Log files are generated as local files.
 For a standard Windows Server, the default log location is as follows: `%SystemDrive%\inetpub\logs\LogFiles`

 For example:
 ```
 c:\inetpub\logs\LogFiles\
 ```